cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

 [//]: # (What has changed since then)
 Two years later, it turns out that my predictions were right, particularly those about the threat of AI to developers.
 Today, AI has not only proven to be better than humans at playing [Chess or Go](https://www.deepmind.com/research/highlighted-research/alphago), but it has also become better at creating all kinds of text-based content, especially source code.
-The improvement of Deep Learning (DL) algorithms, advancements in neural architectures such as transformers, ever-increasing computational capabilities, and the accessibility of massive training datasets extracted from the public internet have brought about a revolutionary transformation in the field of Natural Language Processing (NLP).
+The improvement of Deep Learning (DL) algorithms, advancements in neural architectures such as transformers, ever-increasing computational capabilities, and the accessibility of massive training datasets extracted from the public internet have brought a true revolutionary transformation in the field of Natural Language Processing (NLP).
-This has led to the emergence of Large Language Models (LLMs),[^15] which have proven to be capable of approximating human-level performance on many evaluation benchmarks that require creativity and reasoning.[^7]
+This has led to the emergence of Large Language Models (LLMs),[^15] which have proven to be capable of approximating human-level performance on many evaluation benchmarks that require both creativity and reasoning.[^7]

 [//]: # (What is unique from LLMs)
 The unique characteristic that makes these modern AI systems different from previous Machine Learning (ML) models is that they are generative instead of discriminative.